Elmsford Union Free School District: Alice E. Grady Elementary School

 An addition was built to Alice E. Grady Elementary School, along with several renovations, in 2000.
 Included in the project were 4 classrooms, a new library, a new computer lab, an art room, a gazebo, a new gymnasium, and a renovated cafeteria and music room.

 Alexander Hamilton Jr./Sr High School

 Alexander Hamilton Jr./Sr. High School (AHHS) contains the district's 7th through 12th grade population.
 The building is named after the first United States Secretary of the Treasury, Alexander Hamilton.

-The Principal is Joseph Englehart and Ms. Maracallo is the Assistant Principal.